georchestra/georchestra/datafeeder/README.md

 ## Manual testing

+The following is a simple step by step guide to do manual testing with `curl`.

+For a more complete API description, consult the [api.yaml](api.yaml) OpenAPI 3 definition.

+You can also access the Swagger UI by browsing to [http://localhost:8080/datafeeder](http://localhost:8080/datafeeder).

+### Upload dataset

-The `/import/upload` endpoint receives a number of files, identifies which ones are geospatial datasets, starts up an asynchronous analysis process, and returns the initial job state where to get the job identifier as a UUID.
+The `/datafeeder/upload` endpoint receives a number of files, identifies which ones are geospatial datasets, starts up an asynchronous analysis process, and returns the initial job state where to get the job identifier as a UUID.

 For example, given a shapefile: